 A: As of January 1, 2018 all bats for Rookie, Major 60, and Major 70 must have the USABat stamp on them (No USSSA, 1.15, or BBCOR bats allowed).
 Babe Ruth can use USABat or BBCOR .50 marked bats.
 See this website: http://www.baberuthleague.org/bat-rules.aspx

 Q: Who runs the park and what is their commitment?

-A: NBYB Park is run by parent volunteers who make up the Board as elected by Park Members.
-You can become a Board Member or Park Member by filling out a form and submitting to the board by email.
-There are requirements around being a Board Member which includes having a registered player, non-compete with other sports, and time/meeting/volunteer commitments.
+A: NBYB Park is run by parent volunteers who make up the Board, as elected by Park Members.
+You can become a Board Member or Park Member by filling out a Membership form and submitting to the board by email.
+Requirements for Board Membership include having a registered player, non-compete with other sports, and time/meeting/volunteer commitments.
 Park Members have voting privileges for board members.